aura80/java_exercises_github/README.md

                - class that can't be instantiated, objects of the abstract class can't be created;
                - used to share information between related classes;
                - contains normal methods and abstract methods;
-               - contains fields (interfaces don't contain normal fields but constants declared public static final);
+               - contains fields (interfaces don't contain normal fields, but constants declared public static final);
+               - it may have a constructor;
                - to create objects of the type of abstract class, first we have to extend it;
                - a non-abstract child class extends the abstract class;
                - all the methods from the abstract class must be implemented inside the child class;
-               - abstract classes can implement interfaces but don't specify their body;
+               - abstract classes can implement interfaces but don't specify the body of their methods;
                - abstract classes can extend other abstract classes but may/or not implement their abstract methods inside;
                - all the methods of an abstract class will be implemented inside the child class that extends the abstract class;
                - even the abstract methods from the interfaces implemented by the abstract classes are implemented inside the child class of the abstyract class;